open-mmlab/mmpretrain/docs/tutorials/schedule.md

 ## Customize self-implemented methods

-In academic research and industrial practice, it may be necessary to use optimization methods not implemented by MMClassification, and users can add them through the following methods.
+In academic research and industrial practice, it may be necessary to use optimization methods not implemented by MMClassification, and you can add them through the following methods.

 ```{note}
 This part will modify the MMClassification source code or add code to the MMClassification framework, beginners can skip it.